Dynjashik/Memory-card-game-MsP-2-Interactive-Frontend-Development-/README.md

 ###Frameworks and libraries used:
 [Bootstrap's components](https://getbootstrap.com/) (navbar, buttons, badge, modal) - provides responsive layout.
 [JQuery](https://jquery.com/) - for making the site interactive.
-[Googlefonts](https://fonts.google.com/) - for the font for all game.
 [Font Awesome](https://fontawesome.com/) - for using icons.
 [Balsamiq](https://balsamiq.com/) - for creating a mockup of the game.
 [Dog API](https://dog.ceo/dog-api/about) - for dog's pictures for the game.